GitHubNels/PlayWright-Framework/README.md

-Sonner i have upload the whole project repository !!!

 The Playwright framwork is basic Page object Model structure which helps you login the application and check the homePage display.

 The config.properties has the URL |Username | Password